mbalamou/til/docs/xorg.md

 xset dpms 600 1200 1800
 ```

-## Find the program which grabbed a key combination
+## Find the program that grabbed a key combination

 [StackOverflow](https://unix.stackexchange.com/a/261383)